June 19-22, 2024

 • Surveillance of the colon in Lynch Syndrome: Tips and tricks

-María Pellisé, Barcelona, Spain
+María Pellisé, , Hospital Clinic, Barcelona, Spain

 • Surveillance of the pouch/rectum in FAP: Tips and tricks